maziac/z80-sample-program/readme.md

 It does so by manipulating the color screen area (0x5800).

 The action takes place in the 'main_loop':
-1. it draws a one color line
+1. it draws one colored line
-2. it waits for half a second
+2. it waits for a few moments
 3. it proceeds to the next line
 4. loop from 1